Pterosaur: Hindlimbs

 The hindlimbs of pterosaurs were strongly built, yet relative to their wingspans smaller than those of birds.
 They were long in comparison to the torso length.
 The thighbone was rather straight, with the head making only a small angle with the shaft.
 This implies that the legs were not held vertically below the body but were somewhat sprawling.
 The shinbone was often fused with the upper ankle bones into a tibiotarsus that was longer than the thighbone.
 It could attain a vertical position when walking.
 The calf bone tended to be slender, especially at its lower end that in advanced forms did not reach the ankle, sometimes reducing total length to a third.
-Typically it was fused to the shinbone.
+Typically, it was fused to the shinbone.
 The ankle was a simple, "mesotarsal", hinge.
 The, rather long and slender, metatarsus was always splayed to some degree.
 The foot was plantigrade, meaning that during the walking cycle the sole of the metatarsus was pressed onto the soil.

+The first to fourth toes were long.
+They had two, three, four and five phalanges respectively.
+Often the third toe was longest; sometimes the fourth.
+Flat joints indicate a limited mobility.
+These toes were clawed but the claws were smaller than the hand claws.
 There was a clear difference between early pterosaurs and advanced species regarding the form of the fifth digit.
 Originally, the fifth metatarsal was robust and not very shortened.
 It was connected to the ankle in a higher position than the other metatarsals.
 It bore a long, and often curved, mobile clawless fifth toe consisting of two phalanges.
-The function of this element has been enigmatic.
-It used to be thought that the animals slept upside-down like bats, hanging from branches and using the fifth toes as hooks.
-Another hypothesis held that they stretched the brachiopatagia, but in articulated fossils the fifth digits are always flexed towards the tail.
-Later it became popular to assume that these toes extended an uropatagium or cruropatagium between them.
+It's thought that these toes support the uropatagium (or cruropatagium).
 As the fifth toes were on the outside of the feet, such a configuration would only have been possible if these rotated their fronts outwards in flight.
 Such a rotation could be caused by an abduction of the thighbone, meaning that the legs would be spread.
 This would also turn the feet into a vertical position.
-They then could act as rudders to control yaw.
-Some specimens show membranes between the toes, allowing them to function as flight control surfaces.
-The uropatagium or cruropatagium would control pitch.
-When walking the toes could flex upwards to lift the membrane from the ground.
-In Pterodactyloidea, the fifth metatarsal was much reduced and the fifth toe, if present, little more than a stub.
-This suggests that their membranes were split, increasing flight maneuverability.
+In more advanced pterosaurs, the fifth metatarsal was much reduced and the fifth toe, if present, little more than a stub.

-The first to fourth toes were long.
-They had two, three, four and five phalanges respectively.
-Often the third toe was longest; sometimes the fourth.
-Flat joints indicate a limited mobility.
-These toes were clawed but the claws were smaller than the hand claws.